Micromax In 1 Budget Smartphone first impressions: Price in India, 5000mAH Battery

 As far as the build quality is concerned, it didn’t impress me as much, especially when I see what the competitors have to offer.
 The plastic body feels cheap and the back cover definitely does not seem very reliable.
 The phone feels a bit heavy in the hands and that’s possibly due to the 5,000mAh battery backing the smartphone.

-Micromax In 1 sports a 6.67-inch display, which turns out to be fairly large when compared to competitors and is good for consuming video content all through the day.
+Micromax In 1 sports a 6.67-inch display, which turns out to be fairly large when compared to competitors and is good for consuming video content.
 However, the O-notch or hole-punch seems slightly big and intrusive.
 I did not like that it is placed right in the center, where it interferes with the viewing experience sometimes.
-I feel a centre placed notch would have helped here.

 The FHD+ display offers good legibility in direct sunlight, which is rarely seen in a phone at this price point.
 Overall, the screen produces good colours and icons look sharp, which is great for the aggressive price it comes at.